Heavenly Delusion: Themes

 Ishiguro wanted to tell the story of a girl's body that contains the brain of her younger brother, but he does not remember when the idea came to him.
 He was inspired by stories of brothers and sisters, so he wanted to create his own story about a brother and a sister swapping places.
 He rejected coincidences related to magic and wanted to create a more-realistic world to show what might happen after a brain transplant.
 He opposed the idea of a man turning into a woman, leading to jokes about cleavage and lacking a penis.
 Instead, with Kiruko, he wanted the scenario to be more realistic.
 Another theme is a change in relationships in the event of a sex change.
-Ishiguro often writes metaphorical situations; Kiruko's menstrual cycle is caused by a clash with Maru's lips when awakening from a hallucination from a Hiruko's attack.
+Ishiguro often writes metaphorical situations; Kiruko's menstrual cycle happens to end up resuming after having been awoken from a hallucination from a Hiruko's attack by Maru inducing temporary asphyxiation with mouth-to-mouth.
 Kiruko represents a gradation of spiritual sexuality.
 The school is depicted as a kind of thought experiment in a world where sexual elements are abolished.

 In the book Critical Posthumanities, Maru and Kiruko are called posthuman characters based on the commentaries from Francesca Fernando; Maru possesses an outstanding physical shape that allows to fight older people all alone and easily recover from wounds that do not work on common people like regrowing a tooth he loses when being attacked.
 As the series progresses, it is revealed Maru is one of the first humans born with the nature to eliminate Hirukos just like him.
 The apparent lack morals Kiruko and Maru display in the series were noted for being allowed a woman to let a man-eater confused that might be her late son living as a man-eater.
 Maru's design includes a black jacket that contains "We are neither machines nor game pieces".
 This comes across as a visual resistance throughout the series against the non-consensual corruption of the children who suffer traumas while dealing with their supernatural abilities given by the doctors from Takahara Academy.
 Maru and Kiruko also show morals about the possible evolution of man-eaters in the first episodes of the anime but such scene ends with failure when one of them kills a woman claiming to be its mother.
 Kiruko is seen as a "human chimera" due to the nature of their life after the surgery.
 The writer calls Kiruko "a new person born out of the combination of two bodies and yet a separate existence from them".